ozPop/learn.co-generated-blog/_posts/2016-07-08-Getting-to-know-Pry.md

 ----

 This introduction just scratched the surface of what Pry can do for you as a ruby developer.
-In this blog listed a number of features however, I only covered a couple of them.
-If some of the things seem confusing, playing around with pry should make things more clear.
+This blog listed a number of features, however I only covered a couple of them.
+If some of the things seem confusing, playing around with Pry should make things more clear.

-Look out for another blog entry in which I will cover other useful aspects of Pry.
+Look out for another blog entry in which I will cover other features of Pry.

-*Sources*
+*Sources:*

 1. [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)
 2. [IRB](https://en.wikipedia.org/wiki/Interactive_Ruby_Shell)